JB Marks Education Trust Fund Bursary South Africa 2021 – 2022

 Most of the funding is received from the Mineworkers Investment Trust (MIT) via Mineworkers Investment Company (MIC) dividends.

-ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE & SELECTION
+ABOUT THE JB MARKS EDUCATION TRUST FUND BURSARY PROGRAMME – COVERAGE VALUE & SELECTION

-Successful candidates will be contacted with an acceptance letter – if you do not receive any correspondence, regard your application as unsuccessful.
+Successful candidates will be contacted with an acceptance letter (via physical delivery, post or email), as well as to all NUM national branches.
+If you do not receive any correspondence or acceptance letter by 31 December 2021, and your name is not on the NUM regional list, regard your application as unsuccessful.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Studying at a recognised tertiary institute (University or FET College)
+- You must be studying at a recognised public tertiary institute (University or FET College – no private institutes)

-- NOT currently in receipt of any other funding
+- You must NOT currently be in receipt of any other funding

 - Applicants ID document (certified copy)

 - Academic acceptance letter confirming that the student is enrolled in studies (on tertiary letterhead)

 - A letter stating whether you are receiving other financial assistance for your studies outside of the Trust, if applicable

 - Proof of dependency if students surname is different from the NUM member (Abridged Birth Certificate/ Clinic Immunization Card/ Magistrate Guardianship letter/ Medical Aid Beneficiary Certificate/ Marriage Certificate)